Business Life Planning

 From private wealth to estate and inheritance tax planning, we can offer a complete suite of legal services.
 Find out more about the GL Law Business Life Plan.

 When someone dies, their estate will comprise of anything that they own.
 Subject to any tax and other liabilities due these assets will pass to the people entitled under any will or, if there is no will, to the people that are entitled under the rules of intestacy.

 Where an asset is a family business, it may mean that the person who has died was a sole trader or shareholder.
 Perhaps they were in a partnership and on death, this partnership ceases to exist.
 In such cases you need to consider what happens then to the business and its employees?
 What are the implications of the death?

 Some issues to consider are that certain business cannot continue to trade after death – for example if the only person who was able to operate that business at a practical level has died, or, in certain circumstances, if the deceased was the only director and shareholder of a limited company.
 This could cause a disastrous effect on the value of the business meaning that the beneficiary or beneficiaries you wish to pass the business onto may receive little or no inheritance by the time that the business (which did have significant value) has been wound up and its assets realise.

 Our team of experts will ensure the Will is drafted professionally and reflects your wishes accurately.

-Lasting Powers of Attorney for business owners
+Lasting Powers of Attorney as part of business life planning

 You may be familiar with Lasting Powers of Attorney (LPAs) as something that a relative may have in relation to their personal affairs if they are unable to make decisions for themselves.
 However, have you given much thought to what would happen to your business affairs if you were unable to work?